mtlynch/mtlynch.io/_posts/2016-05-30-sia-via-docker.md

 # How to upgrade Sia

-Sia is still a new technology and new important releases come out every month or so.
+Sia is still a new technology and new important releases come out every few months.
 Renters use the server's version to determine which host to purchase file contracts from, so it's in your best interest to upgrade soon after new releases.

 If you've followed this guide, all of Sia's state is kept outside the Docker container, so you can safely upgrade without affecting your Sia wallet or storage contracts.

-1. From any machine on your network, gracefully shut down your `siad` server:

-    ```bash
-    ./siac --addr DISKSTATION:9980 stop
-    ```

-1. Get the version number of the [latest Sia release](https://github.com/NebulousLabs/Sia/releases/latest)
 1. SSH into your NAS as `admin`.

     ```bash